Weapon Crimes Defense Lawyer in Bloomfield Hills

 A conviction on weapons charges could lead to incarceration, fines, probation, and other penalties that can have a profound impact on your future.
 Whether the crime is a misdemeanor or felony, it will stick around to become part of your permanent record.
 A prosecutor has the burden of proving guilt beyond a reasonable doubt, but it may be possible to exploit weaknesses in the case.
 You’ll need a knowledgeable Michigan attorney to take on your defense and strive to obtain the best outcome available under the law.

 If you face charges for carrying a concealed weapon or a felony firearm charge, it’s critical to retain the representation of highly experienced lawyers.
-At the office of Paul J. Tafelski, P.C., we’re committed to protecting your rights in both dangerous weapons and firearms matters, drawing upon our comprehensive legal backgrounds.
+At the office of Michigan Defense Law, we’re committed to protecting your rights in both dangerous weapons and firearms matters, drawing upon our comprehensive legal backgrounds.
 We take advantage of every legal opportunity to fight the charges, avoid a conviction, or reduce the charges where possible.

 Your Defense is Our Priority in a Michigan Criminal Case